PPML/tbwiki/technologies.md

 <br><br>

-More than any single technology listed here, it's importantant to think about why we use the technologies we do.
+Moreso than thinking about how to use any individual technology listed here, it's importantant to think about why we use the technologies we use.
 So far, I have seen no better explanation than the [Best Practices for Scientific Computing publication in PloS Biology](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745).

 ## Git